 Weather too beautiful to dine indoors?
-Try the Perfect Picnics program, from Parks Canada and Pure Kitchen.
-You can place your order online, pick up your picnic basket (with an optional Parks Canada picnic blanket), and head to the PEI National Park for amazing al fresco dining.
+Try the Perfect Picnics program from Parks Canada and Pure Kitchen.
+You can place your order online, pick up your goodies (seafood, ploughman’s, and vegan, gluten-free options are available), then head to the PEI National Park for amazing al fresco dining.

 But sometimes, all you want is a piping-hot serving of fresh fish and chips to eat by the beach.
 Come get it!
 Cavendish has many great fish shops to choose from.

-Once you’ve polished off your main course, you’ll likely want to head to Cavendish Boardwalk for a scoop or three of sea salted toffee ice cream from Cows.
+Once you’ve polished off your main course, you’ll likely want to head to for a scoop, or three, of sea-salted toffee ice cream from Cows.
 It’s made the traditional (read: delicious) way using fresh cream, eggs and sugar.

-If you’ll be exploring a little more of PEI during your vacation, there are more than 30 courses across the island.
+If you are exploring a little more of PEI during your vacation, there are more than 25 courses across the island.

 From Cavendish Beach Music Festival to all those lively lobster dinners, the time to visit this perfect slice of PEI is now.
 What are you waiting for?